 Ryan's current practice as a private attorney continues his assistance to local governments and the state Department of Commerce.
 The flexibility of this work allows him to devote more time to the City of Anacortes, where he's served on the City Council since 2012.

 Ryan obtained his undergraduate degree from the University of Rochester in upstate New York.
-With summer studies in Rennes and Peru, and a Congressional internship in Washington, D.C., Ryan graduated cum laude with majors in Political Science and French and with a certificate in International Relations.
+With summer studies in France and Peru, and a Congressional internship in Washington, D.C., Ryan graduated cum laude with majors in Political Science and French and with a certificate in International Relations.

 Ryan returned to the west coast to attend UC Davis School of Law.
 During law school, he worked on the Business Law Journal and spent a summer at the London School of Economics.